mhausenblas/arn.services/README.md

 # arn.services

-A utility service for Amazon Resource Names ([ARNs](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)), providing the following:
+A utility service for Amazon Resource Names ([ARNs](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)), providing the functionality as listed below.

+You can consume it as an online service via `arn.services` or run yourself as a Kubernetes deployment.

 ## Compartmentalize